 If we understand 'external assistance instruments' as development aid or other development collaboration, the fact that this is seemingly not weighted equally with other policy fields in the quest for coherence suggests that other elements of migration policy might take precedence and carry more weight.

+We observe that the AMIF policy documents send direct references to border control policies, deterrence measures and attempts to curb migratory flows.
 Our review of the AMIF policy documents indicates a dialectic relationship, where successful integration of migrants who are allowed to stay in Europe is only seen as possible if there are restrictive asylum measures in place for those who are not allowed to remain (and integrate).
 In addition, a vigilant return policy acts as a strong disincentive to those who seek to migrate without the legal right to do so.